 Phylogenetic Analysis

-We used the complete genome sequences of the N gene of arctic-like rabies virus from Bangladesh (GenBank accession number AB699214.1) and blasted in National Center for Biotechnology Information (NCBI) to generate a phylogenetic tree.
+We used the complete genome sequences of the N gene of the arctic-like rabies virus from Bangladesh (GenBank accession number AB699214.1) and blasted in National Center for Biotechnology Information (NCBI) to generate a phylogenetic tree.
 Then we downloaded 68 complete genome sequences of the N gene from Bangladesh, India, Pakistan, Nepal, Afghanistan, and Bhutan.
-The sequences were aligned by MUSCLE method in MEGA 11 software.
+The sequences were aligned by the MUSCLE method in MEGA 11 software.
 The phylogenetic relationship of N sequences was determined by using the neighbor-joining method in MEGA 11.
 The maximum likelihood phylogenetic trees of the N segment were generated by using the Hasegawa‐Kishino‐YanoJukes model with a bootstrap value of 100044,45.
 Finally, the phylogenetic tree was visualized in FigTree version v1.4.3.
 The viruses from Bangladesh were labeled red.

 Data availability